Skip to content

 To prevent churn

 Every business has a churn rate – the rate at which customers stop doing business with your brand.
-Customer journey mapping can offer insight into where and why your customers might encounter problems or frustrations.
+A user journey analysis can offer insight into where and why your customers might encounter problems or frustrations.
 By compiling your customers' experiences, you can identify areas of concern and plan to improve them.

 To close the deal